Prathinav-kV/Ship-Hull-Draft-Mark-Reading/README.md

 ## Results

-- **Time and Space Complexities**: Detailed time and space complexities for the implemented algorithms.
-- **Simulation Performance**: Conducted multiple test cases demonstrating the efficiency and effectiveness of the water level detection method.
+- **Performance**: Conducted multiple test cases demonstrating the efficiency and effectiveness of the water level detection method.

 ## Methodology